Ready to increase your revenue?

 How you get there: These reports can be found in the first tab of the PostPilot Customer Insights section:

-And hey, there’s a preview of some of the data, which includes the Top 10 States you sell in, compared to your category (e.g., apparel) and the average American consumer.
+And hey, here's a preview of some of the data, which includes the Top 10 States you sell in, compared to your category/vertical (e.g., apparel or food & beverage) and the average American consumer.

 Now, let’s look at a few of the other reports.